-2. To be able to help parents move from a reactive, anxiety-driven response to their children’s screen life to a reflective response that takes into account developmental levels.
+2. To help parents move from a reactive, anxiety-driven response to their children’s screen life to a reflective response that takes into account developmental levels.

-3. To learn about resources that guide parents in teaching children to be responsible participants in a digital world.
+3. To locate resources that guide parents in teaching children to be responsible participants in a digital world.

 Tammy Kaminer, Ph.D. is a clinical psychologist in private practice on the upper west side.
 Her clinical, teaching, and research background is in the areas of developmental delays, mother-child interaction, and attachment.